MasterChef Italia: Contestants

-On 16 April 2013 it was announced the MasterChef inspired spin-off, MasterChef Italy Junior, would involve children between 8 and 13 years of age.
+On 16 April 2013, it was announced the MasterChef inspired spin-off, MasterChef Italy Junior, would involve children between 8 and 13 years of age.
 The casting began on 17 April 2013.
-The judges are Bruno Barbieri, Lidia Bastianich and Alessandro Borghese.
+The judges are Bruno Barbieri, Lidia Bastianich and Alessandro Borghese in the first two seasons, while Gennaro Esposito replaced Lidia Bastianich in the third.
 The first season aired from 13 March to 10 April 2014.
 After three seasons, the spin-off was put on hiatus.